tgolpa/tgolpa.github.io/README.md

 ### Coding Study Guide:

 ~ What does Rasterize mean?
 To convert (an image stored as an outline) into pixels that can be displayed on a screen or printed.
-[Rasterize Definition] (https://en.wikipedia.org/wiki/Rasterisation).
+[Rasterize Definition](https://en.wikipedia.org/wiki/Rasterisation).

 What does Vectorize mean?
 In computer graphics, image tracing, raster-to-vector conversion or vectorization is the conversion of raster graphics into vector graphics.
-[Vectorize Definition] (https://en.wikipedia.org/wiki/Image_tracing).
+[Vectorize Definition](https://en.wikipedia.org/wiki/Image_tracing).

 ~ What is Scrum?
 A scrum master is the facilitator for an agile development team.
 Scrum is a methodology that allows a team to self-organize and make changes quickly, in accordance with agile principles.
 The scrum master manages the process for how information is exchanged.
-[Scrum Definition] (http://whatis.techtarget.com/definition/scrum-master).
+[Scrum Definition](http://whatis.techtarget.com/definition/scrum-master).

 ~ A branch is a clone of the master/main project worked on in git, used to edit or work on code without effecting the primary project branch until ready to merge/pull request.
 A commit it an edit or change made to the branch, and such can be seen in the history of a project branch.
 To rebase the pull request on master and squash it into one commit so it can be merged & reduce the number of commits to clean the branch history; it means to perform a pull request and then squash commits to reduce the number of comments & changes listed so the branches when merged and allow for a more streamlined view of edits and progress made.